 I was BUSY.

-I can’t say I was or am always perfect at finding time to get everything done and juggle the various responsibilities, but I can say I’ve learned a lot about what does and doesn’t work.
+I can’t say I was or am always perfect at finding time to get everything done and juggle the various responsibilities of running two sites while also keeping up with freelance work, but I can say I’ve learned a lot about what does and doesn’t work.

 Helping Bloggers Save Time So They Can Breakthrough Plateaus